runpod/docs/docs/runpodctl/install-runpodctl.md

 </TabItem>
 </Tabs>

-## Configuring runpodctl
+This installs RunPod CLI globally on your system, so you can run `runpodctl` commands from any directory.

+## Configure your API key

-Before you can use runpodctl, you must configure an API key.
-To create a new API key, complete the following steps:
+Before you can use `runpodctl`, you must configure an [API key](/get-started/api-key).

+### Create an API key

+Follow these steps to create a new API key: following steps:

 1. In the web interface, go to your [**Settings**](https://www.runpod.io/console/user/settings).
 2. Expand **API Keys** and click the **+ API Key** button.